Geo

-Senate rejects war powers measure as key Republicans reverse course on Trump's Iran strategy
+Senate rejects war powers measure after Republicans reverse stance under Trump pressure

 Quick Facts